 Then kind of incredibly, 10 years later, in 2013, not only did "Fourteen Rivers" make a return to setlists, but in many ways it was the showstopper highlight of the shows.
 No kidding!

-In between the 2013 shows, there were the noteworthy Station To Station versions of the song; which I won't lie, are up there in the greatest things I've ever heard Beck do.
+In between the main 2013 shows, there were also some noteworthy Station To Station versions of the song; which I won't lie, are up there in the greatest things I've ever heard Beck do.
 He took the acoustic blues stomp, added pounding drums, and even more amazingly, a gospel choir.
 The choir sang throughout his Station To Station sets, but it was on "Fourteen Rivers" that Beck let them loose.
-Beautiful.
+Beautiful, and stunning.